jb55/bitcointap/README.md

 # bitcointap

-A tool for tapping into bitcoin-core tracepoints to extract data in realtime
+A rust library and cli tool for tapping into bitcoin-core tracepoints to extract data in realtime.

+## Status

+This is current WORK IN PROGRESS.
+It does not work yet.

+- [ ] cli tool with json events
+- [ ] event selection api
+- [ ] event selection from cli
+- [ ] switch from nats to mpsc channel
+- [ ] json logger from channel
+- [ ] msgpack logger from channel

 ## Usage